Lavender Essential Oil – Wild

 About The Plant

 An woody evergreen shrub, up to 1 meter tall, with pale green, narrow, linear leaves and flowers on blunt spikes of a beautiful violet-blue color.
 The whole plant is highly aromatic.
 Lavandula angustifolia is indigenous to the Mediterranean region, now cultivated all over the world.
-The oil is produced mainly in France, as well as Spain, Italy, England, Australia, Tasmania, Yugoslavia, Turkey, Russia, Bulgaria, Greece, etc.
+Wild grown lavender is produced mainly in France, as well as Spain, Italy, England, Australia, Tasmania, Yugoslavia, Turkey, Russia, Bulgaria, Greece, etc.

 About The Oil